 All the guidebooks and articles that I found seemed hard to understand, so I thought: Why not make a simple guidebook that anyone can use?
 Here it is.
-This book is available to order in print or immediately available on Kindle.
-I uploaded it to CreateSpace publishers for free.
+This book is available to order in print or immediately available on Kindle and here as a PDF.
+I uploaded it to Kindle Direct Publishers (KDP) for free.

 All you need is a computer (or laptop, or tablet, or even a smartphone) linked to the internet.
-The Kindle version is handy because it has direct links to web pages.
+The Kindle and PDF versions are handy because they have direct links to web pages.

 I chose to print this book in ‘color’.
 That costs a bit more but for small books of 24-40 pages or so, copies are not expensive.
 If you use images or photographs they look better in ‘color’.

 So if you would like to publish a book like this simple one for free, go ahead.
 It’s easy to do.
 You can upload it today for free and order copies tomorrow!
 You just pay for the copies you order, from one to any number you want.
 And authors/publishers get their copies cheaper than anyone else!

 An easy way to start would be by using your family or holiday photos.
 Many people have albums on web pages such as on Facebook but books are still popular and welcome, especially as gifts.

 You may like to use images as I have done in my Appendix.